 See if flipping the thought or image around helps.
 For instance, let’s say that after a challenging meeting with a boss, your negative thinking leads you to believe that you’ll get fired.
 You can attempt to overcome that thought by realizing, “the mind doesn’t want me to get fired and is reflecting on what I did wrong that might get me in trouble”.

-Also, you can retune the mind with intentional images and thoughts, like visualizing looking at the speedometer slowing down, or holding present moment awareness and smiling as you gracefully come down the stairs.
-Such visualization can become a positive reminder versus a negative spiral.
+Also, you can retune the mind with intentional images and thoughts, like visualizing looking at the speedometer slowing down or holding present-moment awareness and smiling as you gracefully come down the stairs.
+Such visualization can become a positive reminder rather than a negative spiral.

 #2 – The mind’s ability to imagine negative situations is actually quite healthy.